Average RV Prices With 20 New, Used & Rental Cost Examples

 Initial Purchase Costs

-When browsing the internet or dealer’s sites, the initial purchase cost of the vehicle is usually uppermost in people’s minds, but bear in mind that this is not the only piece of the purchasing puzzle that you must consider.
+When browsing the internet or dealer sites, the initial purchase cost of the vehicle is usually the first thing people think of, but remember that this is not the only piece of the purchasing puzzle you must consider.

 Sticker Price

 It is wise to take your time and look around before settling on any vehicle.
-Mint-condition, pre-owned vehicles can provide a substantial saving on purchasing new, and you should not simply discount pre-owned in favor of new.
+Mint-condition, pre-owned vehicles can substantially save on purchasing new, and you should not simply discount pre-owned in favor of new.

 Extended Warranties